liquidctl/liquidctl/docs/asus-aura-led-guide.md

 In addition to these, it is also possible to use the `sync` pseudo-channel to apply a setting to all lighting channels.

-## Correspondence between lighting channels and physical locations

-Each user may need to create a table that associates generic channel names to specific areas or headers on their motherboard.